SM Spirituality Media

 What it isn't

 Jñāna yoga is not an intellectual hobby.
-The classical literature is unambiguous that śravaṇa and manana are preparation rather than destination; the path that stops at conceptual clarity has not begun.
-Nor is it a way to dispense with practice — the nididhyāsana stage is sustained contemplation, often for years, and the absence of liturgical or postural form should not be mistaken for absence of discipline.
-The path is also not anti-devotional in any deep sense; the classical advice is that jñāna and bhakti converge at the end, and that practitioners typically begin where their temperament inclines them.
-The most common Western misreading treats the path as philosophy: arguments about consciousness assembled into a worldview.
-The Sanskrit corrective is aparokṣānubhūtidirect experience, not-mediated knowing — the term that names what jñāna in this technical sense actually is.
+The classical literature is unambiguous that śravaṇa and manana are preparation, not destination.
+The path that stops at conceptual clarity has not begun.
+Nor is it a way to dispense with practice.
+The nididhyāsana stage is sustained contemplation, often for years, and the absence of liturgical or postural form should not be mistaken for absence of discipline.
+The path is also not anti-devotional in any deep sense.
+The classical advice is that jñāna and bhakti§ converge at the end, and that practitioners typically begin where their temperament inclines them.
+The most common Western misreading treats the path as philosophy, arguments about consciousness assembled into a worldview.
+The Sanskrit corrective is aparokṣānubhūti, direct experience, not-mediated knowing.
+That term names what jñāna in this technical sense actually is.

 — end of entry —